adamsitnik/adamsitnik.github.io/_posts/2017-03-17-Porting-ASP-NET-Core-application-to-VS2017.md

 Software engineers should have limited trust in tools they use.
 So now it's time to compare your old `project.json` files with the new `.csproj` files.
 If you have read the two recommended posts you should already know what the mappings should be.
 Look for the missing parts, the less common or more complicated feature, the higher the chances that something is wrong.
 Once you find a difference you need to do the "manual" porting ;) I recommend you to do a separate commit per every "fix" so your team members can understand what you did.

-For me the first thing I noticed was that paths to custom ruleset files for static code analysis were missing.
+For me, the first thing I noticed was that paths to custom ruleset files for static code analysis were missing.

 ```json
 "configurations": {